-10.7 Mess/Change Sheds
+9.12 Mess / Change Shed

-- a) All sheds shall be weatherproof and soundly constructed to comply with the Construction Work Code of Practice July 2014. - Covered walkways will be in place between sheds, toilets and first aid facilities. - c) Mess Shed/s fitted with fly screens are provided for exclusive use of workers and not for the storage of the Company's' equipment, tools and materials.
+- a) All sheds shall be weatherproof and soundly constructed to comply with the Construction Work Code of Practice July 2014. - b) Covered walkways will be in place between sheds, toilets and first aid facilities. - c) Mess Shed/s fitted with fly screens are provided for exclusive use of workers and not for the storage of the Company's' equipment, tools and materials.

-10.8 First Aid
+9.13 First Aid

-- a) In the case where Employees are operating plant unaccompanied, at a distance of more than one (1) kilometre from an established camp or depot or from the centre of operation of a gang to which they are attached, a suitable first aid kit shall be provided for the operator of the machine. - b) Every camp/depot will have a defibrillator or defibrillators available installed and maintained to relevant Australian Standards. - 10.9 Access to Floors, Tower Cranes and Jumpform - a) In the interest of employee safety and wellbeing and best practice safety in particular in the event of emergency/first aid procedures, Employees will not be required to walk up or down more than the equivalent of 4 ordinary floors.
-Above 4 floors and below 4 floors the Company must install a hoist or builder's lift. - b) In the interest of employee safety and wellbeing and best practice safety, in particular the chance of a fatality, any tower crane crew required to climb 30 metres or more in height must have hoist access to the crane. - c) In the interest of employee safety and wellbeing and best practice safety, all hoists and builders' lifts will be operated by appropriately ticketed operators at all times.
+- a) In the case where Employees are operating plant unaccompanied, at a distance of more than one (1) kilometre from an established camp or depot or from the centre of operation of a gang to which they are attached, a suitable first aid kit shall be provided for the operator of the machine. - b) Every camp/depot will have a defibrillator or defibrillators available installed and maintained to relevant Australian Standards.

+9.14 Access to Floors, Tower Cranes and Jumpforms

+- a) In the interest of Employee safety and wellbeing and best practice safety in particular in the event of emergency/first aid procedures, Employees will not be required to walk up or down more than the equivalent of 4 ordinary floors.
+Above 4 floors and below 4 floors the Company must install a hoist or builder's lift. - b) In the interest of the safety and wellbeing of tower crane crews, the height of the climb by the tower crane driver must be considered and as such climbs of 30 metres or more are to be avoided wherever possible.
+Where climbs of 30 metres or more are unavoidable, the crane crew shall be consulted, and as soon as reasonable and practical, hoist access is to be provided to limit climbs to 30 metres or less. - c) In the interest of Employee safety and wellbeing and best practice safety, all hoists and builders' lifts will be operated by appropriately ticketed operators at all times. - d) At least every 6 months after the erection of a tower crane on site a full safety check will be undertaken by an industry recognised independent crane assessor and agreed by the Union.

-11. WAGE RATES AND OTHER EMPLOYMENT BENEFITS
+10. WAGE RATES AND OTHER EMPLOYMENT BENEFITS

-11.1 Wage Rates
+10.1 Wage Rates

-- Employees, except Apprentices, will be paid in accordance with the classification structure and wage rates in Appendix B. In addition, there will be additional benefits payable in Appendix C, Appendix I and Employees shall also receive expense related and other BCGOA entitlements where applicable. - b) Apprentices will be paid in accordance with the wage rates in Appendix D of this Agreement.
-In addition, apprentices shall also receive, additional benefits payable in Appendix C, applicable allowances in Appendix I and expense related and other BCGOA entitlements where applicable.
+- a) Employees, except Apprentices, will be paid in accordance with the classification structure and wage rates in Appendix B. In addition, there will be additional benefits payable in Appendix C1 or C2 whichever is applicable, Appendix I and Employees shall also receive expense related and other BCGOA entitlements where applicable. - b) Apprentices will be paid in accordance with the wage rates in Appendix D of this Agreement.
+In addition, apprentices shall also receive applicable allowances in Appendix C1 and Appendix I and expense related and other BCGOA entitlements where applicable.

-11.2 Productivity Allowance
+10.2 Productivity Allowance

 - a) In return for compliance with the provisions of this Agreement, a company productivity allowance will be paid to all Employees, including apprentices however engaged, covered by this Agreement.
-The rate payable will be in accordance with Appendix C of this Agreement. - b) This allowance will be paid weekly for each hour worked attracting no premium or penalty and remain in force for the duration of the Agreement.
+The rate payable will be in accordance with Appendix C1 or C2 whichever is applicable of this Agreement. - b) This allowance will be paid weekly for each hour worked attracting no premium or penalty and remain in force for the duration of the Agreement.
 This allowance is not paid to Employees when they leave site and go home due to inclement weather. - c) For the avoidance of doubt, productivity allowance is payable for all hours that Employees are working at the direction of the Company, including but not limited to, training and work in the yard.

-11.3 Site Allowance
+10.3 Site Allowance